 Let’s talk gifts.
 I LOVE gift giving and I especially love buying a wedding gift for a couple.
 I mean, how could you not?
-It’s legitimately the easiest gift you’ll ever buy, the couple chooses the exact gifts their hearts desire and all you have to do is click purchase and your gift is sent directly to their door!
+It’s legitimately the easiest gift you’ll ever buy, the couple chooses the Best Toaster or cutlery or knife set or whatever their hearts desire and all you have to do is click purchase and your gift is sent directly to their door!
 Wedding registries can be a very controversial topic for some and it’s a subject that people can get extremely judgey about so take a breath because as always, this is just simply one woman’s opinion and that woman, is me.

 Eric and I went the old fashioned way and registered at three different stores, linking each registry through our website, but before I get into that we must talk about all of the hip new registries on the block.
 There are so many different ways to register these days, it’s really insane how many start ups have been created to tackle the “issue” of wedding registries.
 I’ll give one example because it’s the only alternative we ever looked into and that is, Blueprint Registry.
 Of course I’ve participated in purchasing gifts for friends through the Honeyfund and Zola sites as well.
 Blueprint Registry is a new way of looking at a wedding registry.
 It allows the couple to create a homepage and shop for a variety of items from a variety of stores all on one website.
 It also allows the couple to shop “room by room” in their integrated system, taking an overwhelming task of what one needs for their house and organizing it in a very systematic way.
 What drew me to Blueprint was the idea that it wouldn’t matter what store each item was from while also allowing guests to narrow their search by price.
 I decided to ultimately stick with tradition primarily due to the concern I had over return policies through Blueprint Registry.
 Things get complicated when the items are integrated into one system instead of using each store’s website and we ultimately decided to go with our gut and register at: Williams-Sonoma, Crate & Barrel, and Heath Ceramics.

 I have to be honest, I love shopping and I love housewares and kitchen gadgets so registering for our wedding was basically my dream.
+My mom told me that she spent ages looking at Expensive Wedding Gifts but I told her it was the thought that counts.
+In the end, she bought us a top of the range coffee machine which we now use every day.
+Such a great wedding gift idea!!
 My dream came crashing down pretty quickly after I realized stores no longer give you a barcode scanner to scan items in their store.
 First off, what’s with that?
 If you’ve watched enough rom-coms that involve weddings you know that you’re supposed to get a “gun” to scan items in a store when you get married and it looks fun and it looks easy!
 Well now we can all thank technology for allowing us to download a freaking registry app that allows one to roam the store freely, scanning barcodes like a crazy person.
 That might still sound fun to you, but let me tell you, if you’re registering at Crate & Barrel or Williams-Sonoma like we were, both of their apps are glitchy, slow, and not nearly as fun as what I can only imagine those scanning guns were in their hay day.
 I know, I know, first world problems, but bear with me.